ToxicCrack/EComicToolbox/README.md

 This method reads the volumelist.txt to determine which chapters are in one volume. <br /><br />
 (The content of volumelist.txt is simply copy&pasted from http://mangafox.me/ .
 Choose an comic/manga and scroll down.
 There is a most of the time a volume overview.
 Collapse all expanded tabs and copy the text.)<br /><br />
 The chapters and volumes in the volumelist doesn't have to be zero-padded.
 It's fine how it is in my example.<br />
 So, it puts the contents of the chapter-directories in a new volume directory (all this under ./volumes) and renames the pages accordingly.
-After that, it creates .cbz's of your volumes prefixed which whatever you typed at -comicName (default: Comic) -> Comic 001.cbz)
+<br />After that, it creates .cbz's of your volumes prefixed which whatever you typed at -comicName (default: Comic) -> Comic 001.cbz

 # Developers
 Feel free to modify the script to your needs.
 The most important settings are public class properties.